 If you don't have an Azure subscription, you can get one free through Visual Studio Dev Essentials.

 Sign in to the Azure portal

-The Azure DevOps Project creates a CI/CD pipeline in VSTS.
-You can create a free new VSTS account or use an existing account.
+The Azure DevOps Project creates a CI/CD pipeline in Azure.
+You can create a free new Azure DevOps Services organization or use an existing organization.
 The DevOps Project also creates Azure resources in the Azure subscription of your choice.